fabulous-dev/Fabulous.Avalonia.Samples/README.md

 dotnet run -f net8.0
 ```

-You can also open the solution `Fabulous.Avalonia.sln` with your favorite IDE(We recommend [Rider](https://www.jetbrains.com/rider/)) and select the platform you want, then press debug to deploy and run the app.
+You can also open the solution with your favorite IDE(We recommend [Rider](https://www.jetbrains.com/rider/)) and select the platform you want, then press debug to deploy and run the app.

 ## Documentation